 What is Accelerated Reader?

 Accelerated Reader (AR) is a self paced reading practice program designed to encourage students to read books within their tested reading level and provide measurable feedback on the student's progress.
-It is offered and maintained in a web based site, Renaissance Place.
 This is a voluntary program which MIS highly encourages.

 All learning starts with reading.
 It’s a skill and, as with every skill, it requires not just instruction but practice.
 AR enables powerful practice by providing data to monitor and manage substantial amounts of personalized practice, and reinforce the understanding of content-area topics.
 It is designed to serve as the practice component of a comprehensive reading program.